-3. Project Goal Alignment with Strategic Direction (0-6 points)
+3. Project Goal Alignment with Strategic Direction(s) & Outcome(s) (0-6 points)

-- The application clearly states how the project goal directly addresses the Economic Stability Strategic Direction = up to 3 points - The application clearly states how the Project Goal is specifically aligned with at least one strategic direction & one associated outcome of the solicitation. = up to 3 points realizing the long-term community goal.
-There should also be a direct correlation between the Strategic Direction-Economic Stability and the intended result of the project.
+- The application clearly states how the project goal directly addresses the Strategic Direction & Outcome = up to 3 points - The application clearly states how the Project Goal is specifically aligned with at least one strategic direction & one associated outcome of the solicitation. = up to 3 points

-The project goal is a statement describing what is to be achieved by the project's implementation and/or what role the project will play in addressing the current community condition and how the project aligns with the Strategic Direction-Economic Stability.
+The project goal is a statement describing what is to be achieved by the project's implementation and/or what role the project will play in addressing the current community condition and how the project aligns with the Strategic Direction & Outcome.
 See Section I.D.

 The project goal should be written as a single statement that is to the point and reflects the scope of the project.
 There should be a direct correlation between the current community condition and the intended result of the project.
-Consider if the project goal will move the community closer to
+Consider if the project goal will move the community closer to realizing the long-term community goal.
+There should also be a direct correlation between the Strategic Direction & Outcome and the intended result of the project.